10 Kitchen Appliance Remodeling Mistakes You Should Never Make

-Over 400 CFM, you have to replace air in your home.
-It is easy to do through your HVAC in the planning stage.
+Over 400 CFM, you have to replace the air in your home.

-This is becoming more common yet it's dangerous.
+Stacking wall ovens in your kitchen is becoming more common, yet it's dangerous.
 You want to save space but not at the expense of safety.

-Double wall ovens with an appropriately mounted warming drawer are as high as you should go.
-Look at these images.
-The last one is mounted at 84 inches tall or over 7 feet.
+Double-wall ovens with an appropriately mounted warming drawer are as high as you should go.

 You should place ancillary ovens anywhere from an island to under a cabinet.